elunna/nerfhack-changelog/README.md

 * Monsters can cure themselves if they have the means, and the player can use cure sickness or eucalyptus leaves to heal sick pets.
 * Currently, the only weapon that causes disease is Grimtooth.

+#### Diseased zombies
+* This is a twist on the EvilHack zombies that have brain eating, illness causing bites.
+* In NerfHack, 10% of zombies generated will be diseased and possess a dangerous illness causing bite.

 ### Accurate behavior
 * Ported from EvilHack, with modifications
 * This property makes monsters more accurate in melee and with projectiles